| ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~Oklahoma's latest

 prices in the low $4 area is where we are today- and will likely be when

+we harvest the 2010 crop come June.
 Anderson tells Clinton Griffiths of SUNUP that the best scenario for wheat producers this year is for the bottom of the wheat market to already be in, that they are able to harvest a lot of bushels of good quality wheat this year, that they then store most of the crop and a crop failure occur somewhere else in the world that helps jump prices globally- and as a result back to our wheat producers.
 Kim's comments are a part of his regular feature on the OSU weekly TV program SUNUP, as seen on OETA statewide.
 Click on the link below to hear Kim's comments before they hit the TV airwaves on Saturday- and while you are on this page at our website- you can see what topics will also be discussed this Saturday on SUNUP from OSU Ag Communications.
 Click here to hear Clinton and Kim talk wheat market possibilities from this week's SUNUP. | |

-March 12 is the Deadline to Apply for EQIP Organic Money from Uncle Sam ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ Ron Hilliard,
+| March 12 is the Deadline to Apply for EQIP Organic Money from Uncle Sam ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~Ron Hilliard,

 State Conservationist for the USDA Natural Resources Conservation Service